dgaydukov/cert-aws/sa/README.md

     * add resource handler to validate ACM Certificate, so you can automate `sa/cloudformation/elb-asg-route53-acm.yml` template, no more need to manually update route53 record
     * use spot instance to handle sqs, use `AWS::Events::Rule` to catch termination notice and put message into second queue.
 Monitor second queue, when instance would be stopped - stop requesting new messages from queue, finish processing remaining messages and quit
     * create asg based on sqs queue size using custom metric backlogPerInstance (https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-using-sqs-queue.html).
 Create same but using spot fleet instead of asg (https://aws.amazon.com/blogs/compute/dynamic-scaling-with-ec2-spot-fleet)
+    * create elb end-to-end encryption, with nginx on ec2 which offload ssl to cloudHSM